 Revamp Your Marketing and Sales Funnel to Be Relevant to the Way That Decision Makers Research and Make Purchase Decisions

-So, because of the explosion of disruptive forces -- including mobile computing, search engines, social media, cloud computing, and selective consumption (where people have been trained to demand exactly the information where they want, when they want) -- if your website isn’t found in that first 70% of the sale process, it’s pretty much game over.
+So, because of the explosion of disruptive forces -- including mobile computing, search engines, social media, cloud computing, and selective consumption (where people have been trained to demand exactly the information they want when they want) -- if your website isn’t found in that first 70% of the sale process, it’s pretty much game over.

 How effectively is your colocation data center’s website converting its website visitors into leads?
 What have you found to be most important?
 Please let us know in the Comments box below.

-If you're in the data center, mission critical or cloud services industries, or you sell to the data center industry, don't miss our weekly update newsletter -- Data Center Sales & Marketing Institute (DCSMI) Update Newsletter.
+If you're in the data center, mission-critical, or cloud services industries, or you sell to the data center industry, don't miss our weekly update newsletter -- Data Center Sales & Marketing Institute (DCSMI) Update Newsletter.
 Get notified about new reports, events, podcasts, and blog posts.